 Select Wines

-Since 2004 Terra Valentine has sourced grapes for their Pinot Noir from three vineyards in Sonoma County – in the Russian River region.
 The 2012 Terra Valentine Pinot Noir is aged sur lie, un-fined and lightly filtered.
-Initially the bouquet shows a spicy and earthy note but that is not what this wine is about.
-After the wine opens the bouquet is about the fruit – raspberry and strawberry with just a hint of vanilla.
-The mouth feel is soft and rounded with notes of cola cherry, raspberry and some baking spices on the palate.
+Initially the bouquet shows a spicy and earthy note but that is not what this wine is solely about.
+After the wine opens the bouquet transitions to a rich expression of fruit including raspberry and strawberry with a hint of vanilla.
+The mouth feel is soft and rounded with flavors of cola cherry, raspberry and assorted baking spices.
+Supple finish.

 The 2009 Terra Valentine Syrah (100 cases) is 94% varietal with 6% Mourvèdre; it is noticeably dark in the glass.
 The bouquet shows dark fruit, some toasted oak and hints of cedar along with a blackberry note – almost briar like.
 It is a powerful and an inviting nose.
 The palate is juicy, mouthwatering with plenty of flavor.
 The finish is long with layers of fruit but without huge tannins.
 Rather the tannins are clean, very well integrated and show delicately in the front of the palate rather than the back.